yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 >
 > This analysis of the laws of labor effort has been deduced from the implications of the action axiom and the assumption of leisure as a consumers' good.

 It is neither correct nor necessary to assume leisure is a good, and by doing so imply that labor is an anti-good.
 It is similarly not necessary to construct the artifice of negative utility ("disutility").
 Value is simply a preference for higher utility over lower utility.
-Both labor and leisure exhibit positive utility.
+Both labor and leisure produce goods of (positive) utility.

 It is [time preference](Time-Preference-Fallacy) that implies leisure utility is greater than labor utility.
 By properly accounting for a person's body as property, "leisure preference" follows directly from time preference.
 As the above quote implies, this is the result of a [trade](Glossary#trade) of time without one's body (labor time) for the amount of [interest](Glossary#interest) that offsets the value one attributes to time with his body (leisure time).